-Season 2 of People Leading People is here and for our very first episode, we sat down with Eoghan McCabe, CEO of Intercom to learn how he has found (and continues to discover) an authentic leadership style.
+Season 2 of People Leading People is here and for our very first episode, we sat down with Eoghan McCabe, Co-Founder and Chairman at Intercom to learn how he has found (and continues to discover) his authentic leadership style.

 On finding your authentic leadership style

 “There are a whole bunch of ideas in this industry about what you’re supposed to do on a range, a long list of topics, and if you wanted to be your true authentic self… you’re going to end up bumping against them.
 Or put another way, if you’re going to be honest with the fact that you are unique in the world amongst these 7 billion odd people, you’re not always going to fit into these status quo ideas.”"If you're going to be honest with the fact that you are unique in the world amongst these 7 billion odd people, you're not always going to fit into these status quo ideas." – @eoghan of @intercom on finding your authentic leadership style.
 Click To Tweet

 “A big part of the growth of a CEO, I think, is having the confidence to say, “I’m not going to do most things and actually, the value I do provide is less tangible than the productive work that everyone else does and I’m going to be comfortable in my position and not worry about people questioning my value and worth and place, even if it means I’m not answering every damn email and I’m in a whole bunch of meetings and checking all the boxes and finishing out all the little itty-bitty tasks.”
 So that’s a big big opportunity for every CEO, to continue to pull themselves and extract themselves out of the details.
 And like I said, I think at large, you know, if you think you’re out of the details I bet you could half the amount of things that you’re doing and be substantially happier and more successful.”